Not what you want?

 Embrace hardship, as it makes the good times seem even better.

-一視同仁 is how to write "universal benevolence". 一視同仁 is also how to express the idea that you see all people the same.
+一視同仁 is how to write “universal benevolence.”
+This is also how to express the idea that you see all people the same.

-If you are kind and charitable to all people, this is the best way to state that virtue.
-It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others but rather you see them eye to eye on the same level with you.
+If you are kind and charitable to everyone, this is the best way to state that virtue.
+It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others, but instead, you see them eye to eye on the same level as you.

 See Also: Benevolence | Compassion | Equality | Justice | Right Decision | Selflessness | Work Unselfishly for the Common

-This title suggests that you have, or want to get your life in balance.
+This 和諧生活 title suggests that you have, or want to get your life in balance.

 The first two characters regard the idea of balance, harmony, and peace.

-The second two characters mean "life".
+The second two characters mean “life.”
 More specifically this refers to your livelihood, career, and the daily activities that comprise your life or living.
-Some would translate those two characters as "one's daily existence".
+Some would translate those two characters as “one's daily existence.”

 Note: We have a couple of titles for this idea.
 This version is more of a noun, thus "The Balanced Life" verses a verb form like "Balancing [Your] Life."

-深情厚義 means to love and honor. 深情厚義 is more or less the kind of thing you'd find in marriage vows.
+This is more or less the kind of thing you'd find in marriage vows.

 The first two characters suggest deep love or deep emotions, passion, and feelings.

 The last two characters mean generous justice or thick honor (the third character is an adjective that means generous or thick).
-It just means that you will honor your lover's wishes, and treat them justly and righteously (fairly).
+It just means that you will honor your lover's wishes and treat them justly and righteously (fairly).

 This is the longer four-character version, there is also a short and sweet two character version.